maya-dn/calling-procedures-lab/submission.md

 ## Security Report
 - *What you sent*; I sent "name=<script>alert(1)</script>" to vunerable echo.
 - *What happened in the browser*; the script showed up plain, meaning the vulerablility was fixed.
+It wouldn't let me commit with the vulerability still in place.
+However, in theory, the output of the script should have shown the number 1 in order to show the vulerability.
 - *Why the server was vulnerable*; it was taking the user input into HTML without escaping which enables JS to run.